robertaicenogle/Statistics_R_Programming/README.md

 **Named values** are exactly what they sound like—they are a value that has been given a name.
 We can think of named values as a variable that has been given a single value. **Vectors** are R's version of arrays, where a list of numbers are assigned a location and stored as a single data structure.

-### Using Assignment Statements to create Named Values and Vectors
+### Using Assignment Statements to create Data Structures - Named Values and Vectors
 To create our first **data structure** in R, we use an assignment statement.
 An **assignment statement** in R simply tells R the name of the object and assigns a value or data structure to that name.

 For example, say we want to create a named value x and assign it a value of 3, we would use this R command: > x <- 3